 Participants in the computer networking industry work in various fields related to the software, infrastructure, and behaviors of digital networks at all points of scale: from home entertainment and office networks to global cloud network systems.

-These common audiences are made up of participants who hold job titles and roles in the computer and network security industry.
+This audience is made up of participants who hold job titles and roles in the computer networking industry.
 Each of these professionals can be targeted individually, or roles can be combined to create larger audiences.

 - Computer technician – often known as computer support professionals, install, maintain, and repair computer hardware and software for their clients.
 They also examine and study user issues before implementing remedies.